Nathalie Dupree: Culinary career

 Following her culinary studies, Dupree operated a kitchen at a restaurant in Majorca.
 After a review of the restaurant described her as a "kitchen manager" rather than as a chef, she quit.
 Settling in Georgia in the early 1970s, she opened a restaurant.
 "Nathalie's" was located in the back of an antique shop owned by her husband in Social Circle, Georgia.
 At Nathalie's, Dupree applied French cooking techniques to traditional Southern American cooking.
 In 1975, Dupree became the director of a cooking school at Rich's department store in Atlanta, instructing over 10,000 students over a decade of teaching.
 Guests and teachers at the school included Shirley Corriher, Paula Wolfert, Julia Child, Paul Prudhomme and Jacques Pepin.

 Dupree first appeared in her PBS television show, New Southern Cooking with Nathalie Dupree, after she was contacted by the White Lily flour company, which offered to sponsor the show.
 The show and a companion cookbook brought Dupree to regional and national prominence, establishing her as an influential culinary figure.
 Dupree attributed her interest in a television show to Graham Kerr's show The Galloping Gourmet.
 Dupree's show was noted for its embrace of mistakes and mishaps, with Dupree offering encouragement to viewers to be unafraid of their own errors through her example.

-Dupree was the author of 15 cookbooks, selling nearly a million copies, and the host of more than 300 national and international cooking shows, which have aired since 1986 on PBS, The Food Network, and The Learning Channel.
+Dupree authored of 15 cookbooks, selling nearly a million copies, and the host of more than 300 national and international cooking shows, which have aired since 1986 on PBS, The Food Network, and The Learning Channel.
 She appeared many times on Today and Good Morning America.
 She won wide recognition for her work, including four James Beard Awards including "Who's who in American Cuisine", Grande Dame of Les Dames d' Escoffier and numerous other awards.
 She was best known for bringing culinary techniques to traditional Southern cooking, popularizing Southern foods as a relevant and serious cuisine.

-She was a founder and two-time president of the International Association of Culinary Professionals, founder and co-president of both the Atlanta and Charleston, South Chapters of Les Dames d' Escoffier, founding chairman of the Charleston Food and Wine Festival, and past president of the Atlanta Chapter of the International Women's Forum.
+She was a founder and two-time president of the International Association of Culinary Professionals, founder and co-president of both the Atlanta and Charleston, South Chapters of Les Dames d'Escoffier, founding chairman of the Charleston Food and Wine Festival, and past president of the Atlanta Chapter of the International Women's Forum.